ssighakoli/Advanced-Database-Organization/assign2/README.md

 #### forceFlushPool():

 ### Page Management functions:
+These functions are used pin pages, unpin pages, mark pages as dirty, and force a page back to disk.

 #### markDirty():

 #### unpinPage():
+- This function is used to unpin the page.
+The field pageNum is used for this purpose.
+This is implemented as below:
+-

 #### forcePage():
+- This function is used to write the current content of the page back to the page file on disk.
+This is implemented as below:
+-

 #### pinPage():

 ### Statistics functions:
+These functions return statistics about a buffer pool and its contents.

 #### getFrameContents():
+- This function returns an array of PageNumbers (of size numPages) where the ith element is the number of the page stored in the ith page frame.
+- An empty page frame is represented using the constant NO_PAGE.
+This is implemented as below:
+-

 #### getDirtyFlags():
+- This function returns an array of bools (of size numPages) where the ith element is TRUE if the page stored in the ith page frame is dirty.
+- Empty page frames are considered as clean.
+This is implemented as below:
+-

 #### getFixCounts():
+- This function returns an array of ints (of size numPages) where the ith element is the fix count of the page stored in the ith page frame.
+- Return 0 for empty page frames
+This is implemented as below:
+-

 #### getNumReadIO():
+- This function returns the number of pages that have been read from disk since a buffer pool has been initialized.
+This is implemented as below:
+-

 #### getNumWriteIO():
+- This function returns the number of pages written to the page file since the buffer pool has been initialized.
+This is implemented as below:
+-